 October’s RQA Annual Conference in Manchester had the theme ‘Data and Quality’ and the big question it answered was, appropriately: ‘Is the tail wagging the dog?’
-Based on a ‘technology survey’ the Chartered Quality Institute (CQI) conducted in 2017, their members identified the growth of digital data, robotics and automation and real-time communication as the top three emerging technologies that will most likely impact the quality profession in the next ten years.
+Based on a ‘technology survey’ the Chartered Quality Institute (CQI) conducted, their members identified the growth of digital data, robotics and automation and real-time communication as the top three emerging technologies that will most likely impact the quality profession in the next ten years.
+But what does advanced data analytics mean for quality teams?
 Many quality professionals are clearly interested in the potential opportunities provided by new technology, but often don’t know where or how to start using it to improve their day-to-day operations.

 What do data and analytics mean for quality teams?